-Glen has over twenty-two years of public accounting experience in a wide range of services including accounting and assurance (audits, reviews, compilations, etc.), tax planning and preparation, and business consulting.
+Glen has over twenty-five years of public accounting experience in a wide range of services including accounting and assurance (audits, reviews, compilations, etc.), tax planning and preparation, and business consulting.
 He also served as a Finance Officer for eight years in the U.S. Army and Oregon National Guard.
 Glen serves clients in a variety of industries including local governments, non-profit organizations, manufacturing, engineering, technology, and agriculture, among others.
 He uses his experience to help his clients achieve their goals.

 Glen has a Bachelor of Science degree in Business Administration from Oregon State University.
 He is a member of the American Institute of Certified Public Accountants (AICPA) and the Oregon Society of Certified Public Accountants and is a licensed Oregon Municipal Auditor.
 Glen is a past board member of several non-profit organizations.

 BOSS is the answer to your back office headaches.
 Our cloud-based solution enables you to hand complex accounting tasks over to us.
 We work the numbers while providing you 24/7 access to your data—and all at a fixed, affordable monthly fee.

 If you’ve ever yawned your way through a wordy, boring document, you might have wondered if your own writing was as hard to understand.
 Luckily, there’s a great tool to measure the readability of your writing, and it’s as close as your word processor.
 (Note: For this article, we use Microsoft Word as our example.
 Details will vary if you use another application.)

 Over the past year, we’ve all spent more time than usual at home—which may mean you’ve paid more attention to your utility bills than in previous years.
 If you’ve noticed a creep upward, here are some easy ways to help keep your energy costs down.